Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 - Green merino wool for the leaves

-- 1 Heavy duty bamboo mat or 1 or a sushi mat
+- A heavy-duty bamboo mat or a sushi mat

 - A pair of scissors